 CBSA plays a key role in promoting Colorado as a dynamic region for bioscience innovation and investment, by working with government and community stakeholders to develop ways to support the creation, retention and recruitment of life sciences companies.

-CBSA works alongside Colorado’s education institutions to create opportunities that promote bioscience workforce development.
+CBSA works alongside the Colorado Bioscience Institute to create opportunities that promote bioscience workforce development.
 We create programs that educate the public, elected officials and business leaders about the benefits of a vibrant bioscience community.

-The only organization in Colorado representing 350 member companies including biotech, pharma, medical device, agricultural-bio, and diagnostic, as well as educational institutions, research facilities, and service providers.
+The only organization in Colorado representing 350 member companies including biotech, pharma, medical device, agricultural-bio, mobile/digital health and diagnostic, as well as educational institutions, research facilities, and service providers.

 Led by a Board of Directors drawn from the state’s top bioscience leaders.

-Partnered with the State to create the Bioscience Discovery Evaluation Grant Program awards funding for emerging and early stage companies and commercialization infrastructure, a nationally recognized model of innovative state life science economic development legislation.
+Partnered with the state to create the Bioscience Discovery Evaluation Grant Program awards funding for emerging and early stage companies and commercialization infrastructure, a nationally recognized model of innovative state life science economic development legislation.
+The program has grown to include additional industry sectors, while maintaining the funding for bioscience.
+The program is now known as the Advanced Industries Grant Program.